How to Potty Train a Stubborn Toddler

 7. Faucet Extender

-When you’re washing your hands after every trip to the potty, having anything to help simplify this process up is great.
+When you’re washing your hands after every trip to the potty, having anything to help simplify this process is great.

 These faucet extenders are so simple and useful.
 We have one for every bathroom, and they allow even my youngest to reach the water on her own while standing on a step stool.